pleroma-social/pleroma/docs/configuration/cheatsheet.md

 * `:checkin_timeout` - timeout to checkin connection from pool.
 Default: 250ms.
 * `:max_connections` - maximum number of connections in the pool.
 Default: 250 connections.
 * `:max_idle_time` - maximum of time in minutes, while connection can be idle.
-Default: 5 minutes.
+Default: 1 minute.
 * `:closing_idle_conns_interval` - interval between cleaning pool in minutes from idle connections.
-Default: 5 minutes.
+Default: 1 minute.
 * `:retry` - number of retries, while `gun` will try to reconnect if connection goes down.
 Default: 1.
 * `:retry_timeout` - time between retries when `gun` will try to reconnect in milliseconds.
 Default: 1000ms.
 * `:await_up_timeout` - timeout while `gun` will wait until connection is up.
 Default: 5000ms.